-The conference will be an opportunity for delegates to hear from individuals who work in fields associated with the effects of gangs and youth violence who will each offer a different perspective on causes, consequences and solutions to the problem.
+Join us at the Birmingham Conference and Events Centre on 10th March 2020, where you will hear from individuals who work in fields associated with the effects of gangs and youth violence.
+They will each offer a different perspective on causes, consequences and solutions to the problem.

 Duncan Bew, trauma surgeon and director of major trauma at King's College Hospital

 Duncan will not only share his experiences of treating the victims of knife crime and youth violence, but also his journey of understanding the issue and the work that he has done subsequently around prevention.

 Simeon Moore a writer, musician and advocate for young people.
 He was a member of a notorious Birmingham gang